+Prerequisite: None.
 Advisory: CAT/CIS -54A.

 Learn how to design, write, and debug scripts (programs) using the Flash scripting language.
 Incorporate scripts into Flash projects to control sophisticated animation, import video and sound files, integrate buttons, and create compelling interactivity using powerful features such as the Motion Editor, inverse kinematics, and support for 3D.
 54 hours lecture and 18 hours laboratory.
+(TBA option) (Letter Grade, or Pass/No Pass option.)

-CIS-56A - Designing Web Graphics
+CIS-56A - Designing Web Graphics 3 units (Same as CAT-56A)

-(Same as CAT-56A) Prerequisite: None.
+(Same as CA1-50A)